Categories

 .

 With only the exception of the eldest son J.D.
 Rockefeller III, all four of the other Rockefeller third generation sons emerged from John Dewey’s “whole-word/look-say” Lincoln School as intellectual cripples unable to read a newspaper: they all had dyslexia.
-Dyslexia expert Dr. Samuel Orton informed university psychology department educationists in 1931 that whole-word/look-see causes deleterious brain changes in Kindergarten-Grade 3.
+Dyslexia expert Dr. Samuel Orton informed university psychology department “educationalists” in 1928 that increased use of the whole-word/look-see method to the exclusion of phonics is correlated with declining reading acquisition in early primary grades.

 .